 - When the person breaks the roll to butter it, the note will be folded but visible.
 We unfolded this one to reveal that Corbett, my youngest, is thankful for Milo, our Husky-Golden Retriever mix puppy!

-You simply purchase a plain vinyl tablecloth with felt backing.
+A) Purchase a plain vinyl tablecloth with felt backing.
 The felt backing makes it sturdier, and it lasts for years — very important in this case.
-They’re available at big-box stores and grocery stores.
-I buy mine at our local Publix on the aisle with the paper goods, plastic wrap, storage baggies, and such.
 Any plain color will work.
 White is best only because any color of Sharpie marker you use will show up well.